 - Providing stretch

-We regularly set optional tasks for pupils who would like to do extra work to deepen their knowledge or skills, from writing a program to find the Highest Common Factor of two integers to researching the origins of the World Wide Web.
+We regularly set optional tasks for pupils who would like to do more to deepen their knowledge or skills, from writing a program to find the Highest Common Factor of two integers to researching the origins of the World Wide Web.
 Certain coding websites such as projecteuler.net, code.org or hackerrank.com are popular places to develop programming skills.

 - Beyond the classroom